What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 I would bet against that.

-I don't think he's amassing all these troops and all those military might not go in.
+I don't think he's amassing all these troops and all those military might not to go in.

-What he's doing right now, he's really uh collecting intelligence by engaging Biden's quote unquote experts, the top U.S. diplomats in meetings under meetings under after meetings in Europe.
+What he's doing right now, he's really collecting intelligence by engaging Biden's quote-unquote experts, the top U.S. diplomats, in meetings under meetings, after meetings in Europe.

-There's nothing to discuss because both sides know that the treaty, the so-called guarantees for security that the Russians submitted are unmeatable.
+There's nothing to discuss because both sides know that the treaty, the so-called guarantees for security that the Russians submitted are unmeetable.

 Both sides know that, and yet they meet and meet and meet.

-And as soon as he decides when is the best uh timing, and Putin is a brilliant tactician, I think uh the questions about whether he's a good strategist or not, but all analysts agree he's a very good opportunist.
+And as soon as he decides when is the best timing, and Putin is a brilliant tactician, I think there are questions about whether he's a good strategist or not, but all analysts agree he's a very good opportunist.

 And so he can do any of those.

-What I am concerned about, um, is that inadvertently Joe Biden it will sleepwalk us into a war because mobilizing our 85,000 troops, Putin, you know, can't be.
+What I am concerned about, Sean, is that inadvertently Joe Biden will sleepwalk us into a war because mobilizing our 85,000 troops, Putin, you know, can 8,500 troops.

 While it doesn't do anything, like you said, it does nothing.

-You know, uh the Russians have a system where they are reading our indications and warnings.
+You know, the Russians have a system where they are reading our indications and warnings.

-And if those indications and warnings in combination indicate that we are preparing to do something that Putin is paranoid about that you said earlier, the one thing that he's afraid of is conventional military superiority um of the US over Russia, then it might trigger their preemptive doctrine that Russians have, and they would wage devastating cyber.
+And if those indications and warnings in combination indicate that we are preparing to do something that Putin is paranoid about, that you said earlier, the one thing that he's afraid of is conventional military superiority of the U.S. over Russia, then it might trigger their preemptive doctrine that Russians have, and they would wage devastating fire.

 Joe Biden's not capable of forcing that preemption.